-This month, we’re talking about tools you can use to make healthy changes in your life, especially changes you find hard to make.
-Yesterday we talked about creating a mindset that works for you, not against you, and the fact that your mindset can make or break the goals you set and the changes you want to make.
+This month, we’re talking about tools you can use to make healthy or positive changes in your life, especially changes you find hard to make.
+Yesterday we talked about changing your mind about change and creating a mindset that works for you, not against you.
+We also talked about ways that your mindset can make or break your progress on making healthy or positive changes.

-Today, I want to tell you about about a simple thing you can do to begin to create that kind of mindset – visualize the change you want to make and the results you want to achieve.
+Today, I want to tell you about a simple tool you can use to begin to create that kind of mindset – visualize the change you want to make and the results you want to achieve.

 Visualizing sounds like it might be something weird, but actually it’s very normal.
 In fact, we visualize things all the time.
 The problem is, most of us are experts at visualizing negative outcomes, but complete novices at visualizing positive outcomes.